 Policies Supporting Policies Policy 29 Protect, conserve, maintain and enhance the significant convict and institutional structures and their settings and fabric in-situ. a.
 Alterations to significant fabric must provide a positive benefit for the long term conservation or interpretation of the place.
 Preferably no further intervention to the significant fabric is to occur except where it facilitates its interpretation and public accessibility. b.
-Removal of intrusive fabric of low heritage significance may be considered if it aids in the interpretation and visibility of significant fabric. c.
+Removal of intrusive fabric of low heritage significance may be considered if it aids in the interpretation and visibility of significant fabric.c.
 Any change or intervention in the significant fabric, other than is necessary to prevent the deterioration of the fabric, or the fabric surrounding it, should only be undertaken following a detailed assessment of impacts.
 Policy 30 Carefully manage incremental change to ensure retention and maintenance of fabric in-situ. a.
-Avoid any further incremental change to the significant fabric of convict remains. b.
-Encourage the use of traditional materials and methods in conservation works. c.
+Avoid any further incremental change to the significant fabric of convict remains.b.
+Encourage the use of traditional materials and methods in conservation works.c.
 Remove trees with large roots threatening stone walls and other convict remains. d.
-Reinstate and / or interpret gardens and fences. e.
+Reinstate and / or interpret gardens and fences.e.
 Conserve all sandstone fabric associated with the convict era.
 Policy 31 All new work to be reversible where possible. a.
 Do not fix to or core through penal phase building fabric.b.
 Use existing penetrations, fixing points, and conduits if necessary.
 Policy 32 Ensure the adaptive re-use of existing Convict and institutional heritage respects the heritage significance and built fabric of the place. a.
-Buildings of exceptional significance are to be directly managed by the Trustthe Harbour Trust to ensure appropriate uses are found and public access is provided. b.
+Buildings of exceptional significance are to be directly managed by the Harbour Trust to ensure appropriate uses are found and public access is provided. b.
 New uses are to allow for the interpretation of the original pattern of use. c.
-Ensure the adaptive re-use of buildings has regard for the relevant Conservation Management Plans. d.
-Remove intrusive elements and consider reinstatement of convict structures where there is sufficient evidence. iffs, the rock cut grain silos and the Fitzroy Dock.
-Fitzroy Dock is outstanding as the only e largest convict-era public works surviving in Sydney (NHL Criterion a-).
-Policy 33 Interpret convict structures and the range of buildings used by prisoners and activities carried out by a.
-Interpret the range of building activities carried out by prisoners by hand.b.
-Retain and interpret existing ruins including gun loopholes and metal supports.
+Ensure the adaptive re-use of buildings has regard for the relevant Conservation Management Plans.